getsentry/sentry-docs/src/collections/_documentation/clients/go/config.md

 The _DSN_ tells the SDK where to send the events to.
 This option is always required and Go SDKs can pick this up from an environment variable (`SENTRY_DSN`).
+When set to empty string, SDK won't send any events to Sentry and all `Capture*` methods will effectively act as no-ops.

 ```go
 raven.SetDSN("___DSN___")